MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/groups-services-interactions.md

 |Teams|Team|No|Yes|Yes|
 |Yammer|Group|Yes|Yes|Yes|

-While the table above provides a high-level overview of group interactions with Microsoft 365 services, there are a number of nuances and intricacies that you should understand.
+While the table above provides a high-level overview of group interactions with Microsoft 365 services, there are several nuances and intricacies that you should understand.
 The following sections take a more in-depth look at the specific workloads and their interactions with groups.

 ## Azure AD